snystrom/cmdfun/README.md

     ## [1] "/nas/longleaf/home/snystrom/meme/bin/dreme"
     ## [2] "/nas/longleaf/home/snystrom/meme/bin/ame"

-`dotargs` provides a preexisting utility for this, however.
-The `check_install` function can be lightly wrapped by package builders to verify and print a user-friendly series of checks for a valid tool install. it takes as input the output of `build_package_handler` and an optional user-override `path`.
+`cmdlr` provides a preexisting utility for this, however.
+The `cmd_install_check` function can be lightly wrapped by package builders to verify and print a user-friendly series of checks for a valid tool install. it takes as input the output of `build_package_handler` and an optional user-override `path`.